SansForSSBU/crossmath-solver/README.md

 # crossmath-solver

-Solver for the mobile crossword/math game crossmath.

-This solver has been tested on 20 puzzles from the game.

-It uses computer vision to read the puzzles from the image then solves it and prints out the solution.

 # Demo Video

 https://github.com/user-attachments/assets/5dcad881-6ea0-4573-bb15-2b2796b1949c

+Solver for the mobile crossword/math game crossmath using computer vision and optical character recognition

+This solver has been tested on 20 puzzles from the game.

 # Setup